MGIS-UMN/GIS5577_week6/README.md

     INNER JOIN cruts_322_us_climate c ON (t.pixel_id = c.pixel_id)WHERE c.tmx > 20 AND
     date_part('year', sample_date) = 2008

 *If you map this you will get multiple observations per location.
-You might need to reduce this and rephrase the question to be.*
+You might need to reduce the data and rephrase the question to be.*

-### Question: Identify locations wher the max temperature was above 20C in June of 2008
+### Question: Identify locations where the max temperature was above 20C in June of 2008
     SELECT t.pixel_id, t.geom, c.tmx, sample_date
     FROM cruts_322_globaltemplate t
     INNER JOIN cruts_322_us_climate c ON (t.pixel_id = c.pixel_id)